Overview

 - services

-- construction works
+- construction works, and

-- construction services
+- construction services.

 Please refer to the invitation to supply documents (and related contracts) relevant to the procurement opportunity.

-Suppliers must review the revised Code and ensure that their ‘personnel’, business operations and supply chains meet the minimum standards set out in the Code.
+Suppliers must review the Code and ensure that their ‘personnel’, business operations and supply chains meet the minimum standards set out in the Code.

-A Supplier’s personnel includes any directors, officers, employees, secondees, agents, third party contractors, consultants and subcontractors of the supplier.
+A Supplier’s personnel includes any directors, officers, employees, secondees, agents, third party contractors, consultants and subcontractors of the Supplier.

 Nature of contractual obligation for the Code